traditional multiplication Worksheets

 3oa4

-- Use the relationship between multiplication and division to solve for the unknown (if 3 × ? = 27, think "what times 3 equals 27?")
+Practice finding a missing number in multiplication and division equations Use the relationship between multiplication and division to solve for the unknown (if 3 × ? = 27, think "what times 3 equals 27?")
+Get comfortable seeing the missing number in different positions — at the beginning, middle, or end of the equation

-- Practice multiplying single-digit numbers from 1 to 10 to build quick recall of basic facts.
+Practice multiplying single-digit numbers from 1 to 10 to build quick recall of basic facts.
+Work on answering mixed multiplication facts without relying on a set order.
+Improve speed and accuracy when finding products in your head.

 3oa7